Part 1: The Show Must Go On

 Then it finally hit me, I have breast cancer, WTF?
 How is this happening to me?

 This was the hospital I came to with my father who died of kidney cancer and my grandfather who died of prostate cancer.
-Now here I was, sitting in this chair, receiving this diagnosis - WT actual F!
+I wouldn't call it cancer it was an "Invasion" that needed to be removed.
+It was only when my Oncologist passed me a folder that said "Cancer Care" in bold letters that the penny actually dropped..
+W T actual F!
+I have breast cancer!

 My mother and I sat in my car shocked and in disbelief that this was actually happening and decided we would pray.